Fury (DC Comics): Erik Storn

-In 52 Week 21, a new Infinity Inc. created by Lex Luthor was introduced, with a male hero going by the name of Fury.
-The newest Fury had been given blackened skin and razor-sharp claws from submitting to Luthor's Everyman Project.
-Infinity Inc. #1 (Sept.
-2007) reveals that, after Luthor's arrest and after the project was shut down, Erik has become depressed when his powers were shut down and has developed a stuttering problem.
-He is also suffering from hot flashes and mistakenly took his mother's clothes from the laundry one day.
-In Infinity Inc. #3, Erik reveals that the stutter is a defense mechanism to hide his desire for self-castration.
-He also transforms into a fighting woman named "Erika".
-In #8, Erik/Erika is given a costume and the superhero name "Amazing Woman".
+In 52, a new Infinity Inc. created by Lex Luthor was introduced, with a male hero going by the name of Fury.
+The newest Fury had been given blackened skin and claws after submitting to Luthor's Everyman Project.
+After Luthor's arrest and after the project was shut down, Erik's powers were disabled.
+He developed a stutter, which is later revealed to be a defense mechanism to hide his desire for self-castration.
+It is later revealed that Erik gained the ability to assume a female form, who is dubbed Amazing Woman.

-Erik is later found and tortured by Codename: Assassin, having discovered, and shared with Jimmy Olsen, precious information about Project 7734, the secret agenda of General Sam Lane for Kryptonians.
-Shifting one last time to the all-powerful Erika body, Erik is able to put Jimmy in contact with Natasha Irons before dying.
+Erik is later found and tortured by Codename: Assassin, having discovered and shared with Jimmy Olsen precious information about Project 7734.
+Erik puts Jimmy in contact with Natasha Irons before dying.

 Powers and abilities

 Fury has superhuman strength, speed and endurance, enhanced senses and durability, animal empathy, and regenerative healing factor.
 She is also invulnerable to magic.